Contest RegistrationRegistration is open!

 - The key for firstname.lastname@example.org, the group alias for the humans running the contest, available here.
 You really only need this if something goes wrong, and you need to contact us (or we contact you; our correspondence will always be signed with that or our individual @korelogic.com keys).

 You can use an existing PGP key or create a new one - however, the key you use must have only one UID (email address), so don't use an existing key if you have multiple UIDs attached to it.
 We recommend you use a new key dedicated to the contest, so that you can share the private key among team members or automate submissions without decaying the security of an existing, important PGP key, but that is up to you.

 You must send us the public key in an email that is encrypted to us and signed by that key.
 You do not have to send all mails to us From: the email address in the key, but you must be able to receive emails sent to that address.
-I.e. if firstname.lastname@example.org and email@example.com create a PGP key for firstname.lastname@example.org, it does not matter if all their mails to us come from either alice@ or bob@ or wherever, as long as the mails are signed by the firstname.lastname@example.org key and they will receive and be able to decrypt replies we send to email@example.com.
+I.e. if email@example.com and firstname.lastname@example.org create a PGP key for email@example.com, it does not matter if all their mails to us come from either alice@ or bob@ or wherever, as long as the mails are signed by the firstname.lastname@example.org key and they will receive and be able to decrypt replies we send to email@example.com.

 You may use ASCII-armored, inline PGP messages or MIME messages with PGP'ed attachments (either sign+encrypt the whole message, or add a signed & encrypted attachment to a plaintext message).

 A suitable way to compose your key-registration email after you've made your key using GnuPG would look like this, assuming your new PGP key has KeyID 0xDEADC0D3:

 $ gpg -a -o my-key.pub.asc --export DEADC0D3

 And then either email the resulting keysub-email.asc as an inline-PGP

 $ gpg -a -o keysub-email.asc -r firstname.lastname@example.org \